Read Smith’s plans for the spring 2021 semester.

 Life Insurance/Accidental Death & Dismemberment (AD&D)

-You will be billed monthly for any premiums for full furlough.
+Your supplemenetal life, spouse, and/or child life insurance premiums will not be billed, but will be collected when you return to work.
 Your contributions will continue to be deducted from your paycheck for partial furlough or if using accrued time during a full furlough.

 You may elect to reduce the amount of supplemental, spouse and/or child life insurance coverage through Workday.
 You do not need a qualifying event to make any changes to life insurance coverage(s).
 Keep in mind that reduced coverage(s) cannot be later reinstated to higher levels without being approved by Lincoln Financial through the Evidence of Insurability process.